The Big, Easy Guide to Keyword Research for Businesses

 “Effective content strategies start with keyword research,” says Search Engine Land columnist Nate Dame.
 “Modern keyword research provides significant insight into what audiences want and need.”

-Every single piece of content on your site, whether it be a 300-word blog post or 5,000-word guide, should be focused around a keyword that strikes the right balance between high search volume and competition.
+Every single piece of content on your site, whether it be a 300-word blog post or 5,000-word guide, should be written with SEO in mind.
+That is, focused around a keyword that strikes the right balance between high search volume and competition.

 #3: For Paid Campaigns